 Japan - Domestic Demand

-Although comprehensive data for the first quarter corroborated that the economy expanded for the second consecutive quarter, it also confirmed that the print was mostly led by a sharp drop in imports.
-According to revised data released by the Cabinet Office on 10 June, GDP rose 2.2% over the previous quarter in seasonally-adjusted annualized terms (SAAR), a stronger expansion than the 2.1% increase initially estimated (Q4: +1.8% SAAR).
-In annual terms, GDP expanded 0.9% in Q1, accelerating from Q4’s 0.3% increase.
+The downward revision to the GDP figure for Q2 sparked concerns about the future growth trajectory of the country as the economy is grappling with negative spillovers stemming from the China-U.S. trade war and uncertainty regarding the planned sales tax hike in October.
+According to revised data released by the Cabinet Office on 9 September, GDP rose 1.3% over the previous quarter in seasonally-adjusted annualized terms (SAAR), a weaker expansion than the 1.8% increase initially estimated (Q1: +2.2% SAAR).
+In annual terms, GDP expanded 1.2% in Q2, accelerating from Q1’s 1.0% increase.

-Looking forward, Takashi Miwa, an analyst at Nomura, notes that:
+Looking forward, Takashi Miwa, Nomura’s chief Japan economist, added that:

 Japan - Domestic Demand Data